-In 2019 a favorite designer of mine, Trey Ingram created a project called the "Fiction Football League" and invited other designers to share their teams.
+A favorite designer of mine, Trey Ingram has a project called "Fiction Football League."
+In a post, he invited other designers to share their teams.
 I loved the idea and also love sports branding, so I brainstormed a theme for the creation of my own teams and arrived at Dinosaurs- a childhood favorite.

 TEAM # 1